 The lids act as a hindrance when you want to stack one utensil into the other.
 This forces you to provide unnecessary extra space for your utensils.
 Also, you can’t keep the lid away from its utensil as it may just disappear, forcing you to use the wrong lid.

 VARIERA pot lid organizer from IKEA is the solution to this.
 This helps you organize the lids and keep them in their place, saving you from the hassle of searching for them and wasting time which adds up to your frustration.
 You can place it wherever you want to – in the cabinets, on the countertop, etc.

 Can you guess what is this bar cart made from?
 No?

-Get a bookshelf here to make similar DIY bar cart.
+Get a bookshelf here to make a similar DIY bar cart.

 11. Dresser Kitchen Island